Ayodhya mosque building plan submitted for approval | Science-Environment

 - India

-The Indo-Islamic Cultural Foundation has submitted to the Ayodhya Development Authority the building plan of the mosque, for which the Supreme Court had allotted five acres in the Babri Masjid-Ramjnabhoomi case.
+The Indo-Islamic Cultural Foundation has submitted to the Ayodhya Development Authority the building plan of the mosque, for which the Supreme Court had allotted five acres in the Babri Masjid-Ramjanmabhoomi land dispute case.

+The mosque for which the building plan was submitted for approval will be constructed at Ayodhya's Dhannipur village.